 By 1821 the fur trade was starting to decline, the fur trade had nearly wiped out the beaver, the most valued and traded fur bearing animal.
 Beaver fur was prized as raw material for felt for hats and everyone wore a hat.
 European fashion industries sought more reliable sources for their raw materials.
 The buffalo were also being hunted off the prairies.

 In 1870, the Hudson’s Bay company, now under new ownership by investors who were less interested in the fur trade, made a deal to hand over Rupert’s Land to the Canadian government.
 In return the company would be given 20 percent of the Western Canadian lands suitable for homesteading, as well as the land surrounding their posts.

 The Canadian Government promised the world it would build a railroad that would cross the newly acquired territory and connect Eastern Canada to British Columbia.

 The Hudson’s Bay Company entered the real estate business.

 A federal police force was sent west to maintain order.
 Treaties were made with the first peoples, who were persuaded to place themselves peacefully on reservations.
 Their livelihood had disappeared with the buffalo and the decline of the fur trade.
 Their numbers were decimated by disease and starvation.

 The federal government made plans to survey the West into the vast checkerboard familiar to any airline passenger who has flown over the prairies.
 Rupert’s Land became crown land.
 Homesteaders could be granted free land if they lived on it and ‘improved’ it, ie, clearing, plowing and building on it.

-Canada was going to transform the west from its natural state to breadbasket of the world.
+Canada made plans to transform the west from its natural state to breadbasket of the world.